200 South Hamilton Road

 appeal period had run and no party filed a timely appeal, so the litigation

 ended.
-She also reported that the tobacco preemption litigation was
+She also reported that the tobacco preemption litigation was appealed

-with questions about any pending litigation.
+questions about any pending litigation.

 O.